-Facing the challenges like catastrophic fire and drought dramatically increased by climate change, LandPaths more than ever believes in forging care and connection between people and the land.
+We forge care and connection between people and the land.
 From stewardship days for all ages to conservation workforce training, we address community care with curiosity, determination, and creativity.

 DOCENT PROGRAM OVERVIEW

 Why Docents Like You are Essential to the LandPaths' Ecosystem!